 Child and Adult Care Food Program

-The United States Department of Agriculture (USDA) is dedicated to ensuring healthy lifestyles and welfare for both children and adults, which is why they have created the Child and Adult Care Food Program (CACFP).
-This program aims to bring about positive changes in physical health as well as mental wellbeing.
+The United States Department of Agriculture (USDA) is firmly committed to promoting healthy lifestyles and overall well-being for both children and adults, which is why they have developed the Child and Adult Care Food Program (CACFP).
+This innovative federal nutrition program is geared towards bringing about positive changes in both physical and mental health outcomes.

-This federal nutrition program provides reimbursement for breakfast, lunch, dinner, and snacks served to eligible children and adults in childcare centers, family childcare homes, and after-school care programs, including those from low-income families receiving welfare assistance and with special needs.
+Under the CACFP, eligible children and adults who attend childcare centers, family childcare homes, and after-school care programs, including those from low-income families receiving welfare assistance and with special needs, are provided with reimbursement for breakfast, lunch, dinner, and snacks.

 In addition, the program offers nutrition education and training for providers and staff to promote the importance of serving nutritious meals and snacks.
 By providing financial support to providers, the CACFP helps keep costs low and offers families access to affordable and healthy meal options for their children and adults in care.